MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-service-portal.md

 ---
 # required metadata

-title: Install MIM Service and Portal | Microsoft Identity Manager
+title: Install MIM Service and Portal | Microsoft Docs
 description: Get the steps to configure and install MIM Service and Portal for Microsoft Identity Manager 2016
 keywords:
 author: kgremban